nhtnhanbn/whitecas/docs/commands/keypts.md

 - possible points of inflection where *f* $$''$$=0 and *f* $$'''$$=0 (users should verify the nature of these points themselves)
 - endpoints where **x**=*l* and **x**=*u*

-*Non-stationary [points of inflection](https://en.wikipedia.org/wiki/Inflection_point) and the [2nd and 3rd derivative tests](https://en.wikipedia.org/wiki/Derivative_test) are not on the VCE Mathematical Methods Study Design.*
+*The [2nd and 3rd derivative tests](https://en.wikipedia.org/wiki/Derivative_test) are not on the VCE Mathematical Methods Study Design.*

 ### Example